Victoria Regional Airport: Historical airline service

 By the late 1980s, Continental Airlines was operating a hub at Houston Intercontinental with service into Victoria being flown by Britt Airways operating as Continental Express with five flights every weekday to IAH being operated with 30-seat Embraer EMB-120 Brasilia propjets.
 Continental Express would continue to serve the airport during the 1990s and by the end of the decade was operating 19-seat Beechcraft 1900 commuter turboprops on the route to IAH in addition to the Embraer Brasilia aircraft.
 By 2007, Colgan Air flying as Continental Connection was operating two flights a day to IAH with 34-seat Saab 340B turboprops.
 Continental was eventually merged into United Airlines and code sharing flights to Houston Intercontinental airport were discontinued.
 Sun Air Express operated scheduled passenger service to Houston Intercontinental via a two-year federal Essential Air Service (EAS) contract; however, this commuter air carrier then ceased all service between the airport and IAH on October 31, 2014.

-Current airline service
+From December, 2014, through October, 2018, air service was provided by Corporate Flight Management dba Contour Aviation.
+Contour flew Jetstream 31 aircraft on routes to Austin, Dallas/Fort Worth, and Houston, Texas.

 Boutique Air was awarded the Essential Air Service contract for Victoria and began operations in late 2018.
 Service was operated on the twin engine Beechcraft King Air 350.
-An additional flight was added in 2019 to Dallas to allow business travelers to make day trips.
+An additional flight was added in 2019 to Dallas/Fort Worth to allow business travelers to make day trips.
 Due to reliability issues with the King Air, Boutique Air requested and was granted dual aircraft authorization from the Department of Transportation to supplement the route with the highly reliable Pilatus PC-12.
-Boutique Air plans to phase out the King Air 350 and focus on the Pilatus PC-12.
+Service ended by November, 2020 and was replaced by the current provider, SkyWest Airlines dba as United Express.

+Current airline service

+United Express, operated by SkyWest Airlines, currently serves Houston with two flights daily.

 Facilities and aircraft

 Victoria Regional Airport covers an area of 1766 acres at an elevation of 115 ft above mean sea level.
-It has three runways:
+It has two runways: